ECheynet/dynaRespFD/README.md

 The present submission contains

-•	dynaRespFD3.m : Function that calculates the displacement response spectrum of the bridge
+•	dynaRespFD.m : Function that calculates the displacement response spectrum of the bridge

 •	Two example files Example_1.m and Example_2.m